pnlong/finding_a_roommate/README.md

 - `username_to_scrape` is the username to the Instagram account that will be scraped for information.
 - `output_directory` is the filepath to the folder that `find_accounts.py` will output to.

+The program writes a `stop_key` to the output file `accounts_muir.txt` once it has parsed all accounts posted after January 1st, 2023.
+If the program detects the `stop_key` when importing `accounts_muir.txt`, it will only parse 7 days back in time as opposed to all the way back to the start of the year; this was implemented as a time-saving measure.

 ### *initiate_contact.py*
 As the name suggests, this program tries to DM Instagram accounts found using `find_accounts.py`, asking these accounts for permission to post on the new Muir account.
 Run with: